aintnorest/wargame/coreRules.md

 * **Falling:**
   *   A model falls when it is moved to a position where it is no longer supported by the terrain it started on top of.
 This can occur due to a Push, Throw, or terrain destruction.
   *   **Falling Damage:**
-      *   The falling model immediately becomes Prone.
+      *   The falling model gains **Slow**, **Weak**, or **Hindered** Model owner's choice.
       *   The model suffers damage equal to the height fallen in size categories (minimum 1) + size of the model falling (rounded down, minimum 0).
 For example, falling from a terrain feature that is Size 3 deals 3 damage.
       *   Falling damage is considered Physical damage.
   *   **Terrain on Impact:** If a falling model lands on a piece of terrain, that terrain is subject to the "Terrain Interaction" rules as if the model were thrown at it.
-  *   **Models on Impact:** If a falling model lands on another model, both models become Prone and each suffers a point of Physical damage per size category of the other model.
-The smaller model is displaced by it's owner so no part of it's base is touching the other model, must be a legal placement.
+  *   **Models on Impact:** If a falling model lands on another model, both models gain **Slow**, **Weak**, or **Hindered** Model owner's choice and each suffers a point of Physical damage per size category of the other model.
+The smaller model is displaced so no part of it's base is touching the other model, must be a legal placement, displacement must occur in a manor of least movement while all other rules are followed.
 * **Terrain Interaction:**
   * If terrain is impacted by a model or another piece of terrain, it is destroyed if the size of the thrown object is greater than the size of the impacted terrain, unless it is reinforced terrain.
   * When terrain impacts models or reinforced terrain, the attack value is equal to the Size of the thrown terrain (Physical attack).